grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "It is good to see you, Captain Shakes," said Hemi, "and Herschel.
 What happened after you left us?"

 "Well, there's not much to fuckin' tell of it, really.
-I drove the _Gnat_ hard in a sorta random northerly direction --- away from the _Prospect's_ location.
+I drove the _Gnat_ hard in a sorta random northerly direction --- away from the _Prospect_'s location.
 Did some weaving back and forth and shit, just in case they fired a torp or something, but kept the fuckin' throttle up the whole time.
-With the volume of the _Gnat's_ engines, I couldn't really be listening to sonar or anything, so I just kept pinging them every ten minutes or so to see how far behind me they were."
+With the volume of the _Gnat_'s engines, I couldn't really be listening to sonar or anything, so I just kept pinging them every ten minutes or so to see how far behind me they were."

 "Ah," Hemi interrupted, "So the _Gnat_ does have an active sonar system?"